KTAO: Solar Center

 The KTAO studio offices are located five miles north of the town of Taos in El Prado.
-Outside the studio and offices is a festival-style performance venue that includes a tent that allows KTAO to host events year-round.
+Outside the studio and offices is a festival-style performance venue with a tent allowing KTAO to host events year-round.
 The site is located equidistant from Taos Ski Valley and the Historic Town Center, and beneath the tallest peak in New Mexico.
 The concert space adjoins the home of two radio stations, solar powered KTAOS 101.9 FM and Luna 103.7 FM.
 Food services are available to concert-goers.